Sung-Huan/ANNOgesic/docs/source/installation.rst

 ============

 There are three ways to install ANNOgesic.
 Please refer to the following sections.
-Only via the requirements are also installed.
-If you install ANNOgesic through on of the other ways, please install the pre-required tools by yourself.
+ANNOgesic can only work when the requirements are installed properly.
+If you install ANNOgesic through source code or ``pip3``, please install the pre-required tools by yourself.

 Github
 ----------

+All the source code including a run script (contains all the commands which are presented in tutorial) of ANNOgesic can be retrieve from our Git repository.
+Using the following commands can clone the source code easily.

 ::